CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/xml-axis/xml-descendant-axis-property.md

 ## <a name="example"></a>Exemple

 L'exemple suivant déclare `ns` en tant que préfixe d'espace de noms XML.
-Il utilise ensuite le préfixe de l’espace de noms pour créer un littéral XML et accéder à la valeur du premier nœud enfant avec le nom qualifié `ns:name`.
+It then uses the prefix of the namespace to create an XML literal and access the value of the first child node with the qualified name `ns:name`.

 [!code-vb[VbXMLSamples#26](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples12.vb#26)]